WORSHIP AT 10:01 SUNDAY MORNING | 705.728.0541

 Jenn Harris is the youngest of five children and grew up in a home where music was a big part of life.
 She performed her first vocal solo in her Grade 3 class, taught by Westminster’s own Dorothy MacPherson.
 Jenn’s love for music really took off in high school.
 Since then many people have been richly blessed by her gracious personality and beautiful voice which she shares not only on Sunday mornings, but as the co-director of the church’s kids’ camps.
 Jenn is married to her wonderful husband Aaron, and is raising two sons Jordan and Matthew.

 Oversight – Westminster’s mission and programs are overseen by nine elders who are elected from and by the congregation.
-In June 2016 we adopted a new ‘oversight structure’ to help in this process.
-You can read it here: 2016 06 Oversight Structure WPC
+They provide leadership along with the pastor.
+In June 2019 we adopted a new ‘oversight structure’ to help in this process.
+You can read about the Oversight Areas here: Who does What?

 Care – There is a pastoral care team that tries to prayerfully care for the congregation in light of life’s challenges.
 They do this through prayer and visitation.

-Finances – A stewardship team meets monthly to oversee the financial well-being of the church.
+Finances – Along with Session, we have a dedicated Elder and Treasurer who oversee the financial well-being of the church.

 Building – A team oversees the well-being of the building and property to ensure we can carry out our location-specific ministries well.